 One gets this sensation of sheer beauty because of the images across its runtime.
 Unfortunately, it’s thematically lesser than Martin Eden, which may be to a fault as you’d expect a bit more from Marcello (the cause of injury comes from its screenwriting team).
 Still, it is more endearing and alluring than the rest of his work.
 There’s this chanting of independence all through the film’s runtime, which adds to the previously mentioned elements of autonomy and yearning for what one desires.
 Pietro Marcello has been forging his directorial talents for quite a while, which include an array of several documentaries (including last year’s interesting yet repetitive Futura).
 Whereas lately, he has found his niche, eloquently developing love stories with grounded tenures.
 This may have elements that rely on magical realism, blending music and folklore on occasions.
 Still, it is a humanistic narrative with an authentic and rugged historical setting at its heart.

-Scarlet (L’Envol), a must watch movie at Loud and Clear Reviews, opened the Director’s Fortnight strand of the 2022 Cannes Film Festival on May 18, 2022, and will be released in US theaters on June 9, 2023.
+Scarlet (L’Envol), a must watch movie at Loud and Clear Reviews, opened the Director’s Fortnight strand of the 2022 Cannes Film Festival on May 18, 2022.
+The film will be released in US theaters on June 9, 2023.
 Read our other reviews and film festival coverage.